AFT Common Experience

 The program’s target impact includes $250MM+ in annualized cost savings, a 3.75% improvement in Veteran Curve efficiency, and a 25–35% reduction in UI development effort through reuse and clearer, shared standards.

-I was one of the lead UX Designers supporting the CE program, focused on cross-product requirements and practical mechanisms that help teams adopt them.
+I was one of the lead UX Designers supporting Common Experience (CE), focused on cross-product requirements and the practical mechanisms teams needed to adopt them at scale.

 Problem